SimIntToolkit/cpswt-cpp/README.md

 ### foundation/core

-This project contains classes needed for core functionality of any C++ class that implements an HLA interaction or object class.
+This module contains classes needed for core functionality of any C++ class that implements an HLA interaction or object class.
 A description of some of the more important classes follows:

 * TypeMedley